wendlingk/NeuroGLM/README.md

 - **EncodingSets_ValFollowing.m** is a function called within **EncodeDecode_ValFollowing.m**
 - **CrossValidationSets.m** is a function called within **EncodingModel_FilterLengths.m**

-The functions **bayesStimDecoder.m** and **bayesStimDecodeLogli.m** are modifications of the same files in Tripathy's neural GLM directory.
-All other functions in the directory not yet mentioned come directly from Shreejoy Tripathy's directory *mitral_cell_diversity*.
+Any files from the directory not mentioned before are drawn directly from the *GLMspiketools* and *mitral_cell_diversity* directories.